Narragansett Bay is the best home insurance company in Rhode Island, with cheap rates averaging $995 per year.

 Most common homeowners insurance perils in Rhode Island: Hurricanes and flooding

-As a coastal state, Rhode Island can experience damage from Atlantic hurricanes that make landfall in New England.
-Typically, your homeowners insurance covers wind damage from hurricanes, but flood insurance is excluded from coverage by most insurers.
-Instead, to receive protection, you can purchase a policy through the National Flood Insurance Program (NFIP).
-Some of Rhode Island's cities participate in the NFIP's Community Rating System (CRS), a community-based effort to gain discounts on flood insurance for its residents.
+You can purchase a flood insurance policy through the National Flood Insurance Program (NFIP).
+Some of Rhode Island's cities participate in the NFIP's Community Rating System (CRS), a community-based effort to get residents discounts on flood insurance.

 Rhode Island and winter storms